 3. Remove the top (4) pan head screws and top (4) flat head screws at the top of the aluminum trim.

 4. Gently pull aluminum trim away from sidewall with hand to disengage screw from motor.

-5. Using a flat-head screwdriver, push bottom of slideout motor UP to disengage (approximately 1/2" from base).
+Using a flat-head screwdriver, push bottom of slideout motor UP to disengage (approximately 1/2" from base).
+Repeat on opposite slideout motor.